 Under the Equality Act 2010, West Sussex County Council (WSCC) is required to publish its gender pay gap.

-Our results are below the national gender pay gap for the public sector and we are committed to reduce our pay gap.
-We have drawn up an action plan to review the recruitment, progression and retention of women across the workforce.
+Our results are below the national gender pay gap for the public sector and we are committed to reducing our gender pay gap, improving the diversity of our workforce and removing barriers to equality.

 A gender pay gap, which is different to equal pay, is the difference between men’s and women’s hourly earnings expressed as a percentage of the men’s earnings.
 This is based on averages and looks at the percentage of each gender in the workforce.